Grizzlies' Marcus Smart: Won't play Sunday

-Smart (ankle) has been ruled out for Sunday's game against the Trail Blazers.
+Smart (illness) has been ruled out for Sunday's game against the Nuggets.

-Smart will miss a sixth straight game due to a right ankle sprain he suffered Oct.
-30 against the Nets.
-His next chance at playing will be Wednesday against the Lakers.
-Scotty Pippen and Jaylen Wells will continue to see increased playing time with Smart sidelined.
+Smart has been a mainstay on the injury report this year and will miss another matchup due to an illness.
+The 30-year-old has struggled to begin the 2024-25 campaign, during which he's appeared in seven regular-season outings and has averaged 7.4 points, 3.7 assists and 2.6 rebounds while shooting only 30.0 percent from the field across 20.1 minutes per game.
+With Smart and Ja Morant (hip) ruled out, Scotty Pippen and Jaylen Wells should start in the backcourt, and Luke Kennard will likely see an uptick in playing time off the bench.

 More News